 Dr Gounard is instrumental in promoting closer ties between the Buffalo State campus, the larger Western New York community and the world.

-Currently Dr. Gounard is the Director of the Director, Special International Programs and Global Engagement.
+Dr. Gounard is the former Director of Special and Sponsored International Programs within the Center for Global Engagement.
+He continues to grace the campus with his presence on a volunteer basis.
 He is a strong advocate of Fulbright Scholars, Francophone, Rhodes Scholarship and the City of Buffalo and Lille, France partnership.

 Back to Top